JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7983 days**.

-And here is a just a random fact -  **The most diners per capita in the world are located in the U.S. state New Jersey**.
+And here is a just a random fact -  **Frogs do not need to drink water as they absorb the water through their skin**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)